Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.C
 ```

 The coulomb, an SI unit of electric charge, defined as 1 A × s.

-Dimension: 𝐈 𝐓.

-See also: `Unitful.A`, `Unitful.s`.

 ### DynamicViscosity